The leaseholder’s right of first refusal in a freehold sale

 Whether you are the freeholder looking to sell your freehold interest, or a leaseholder who wants to jointly buy the freehold of your current leasehold property, either through collective enfranchisement or otherwise, both the Landlord and Tenant Act 1987 and Housing Act 1996 give explicit rights to the current leaseholders (as well as imposing legal duties on the freeholder) when it comes to any possible sale of a freehold.
 These legal rights are known as the Right of First Refusal or RFR.

 Got a question about the Right of First Refusal?
 Call our specialist solicitors on FREEPHONE 0800 1404544 for FREE initial phone advice – with no strings attached.

-Why you need a leasehold specialist – and how we can help.
+Buying or selling your freehold – why you need a leasehold specialist – and how we can help.

 Here at Bonallack and Bishop the situation is different.
 We are unusual – we have a team of five dedicated to this area – RFR, freehold purchase and extending leases is all they do, for clients throughout England and Wales.
 So when you instruct us, you know you’re going to get a genuine leasehold specialist on your side.